nezaboodka/reactronic/README.md

 ## Reactive & Cached Functions

-Reactive function is automatically and immediately called in response to changes in observable objects made by atomic functions.
+Reactive function is automatically and immediately called in response to changes in triggering objects made by atomic functions.
 Cached function is called on-demand to renew the result if it was marked as obsolete due to changes made by an atomic functions.
-Reactive and cached functions are instrumented with hooks to seamlessly subscribe to those observable objects and other cached functions (dependencies), which are used during their execution.
+Reactive and cached functions are instrumented with hooks to seamlessly subscribe to those triggering objects and other cached functions (dependencies), which are used during their execution.